Matherunner/hldoc/source/movement.rst

    D &= C + 24 \mathbf{\hat{\bar{f}}}
    \end{aligned}

+where :math:`H_z` is half the player hull height.
 The game then performs a trace from :math:`C` to :math:`D`.
 If there is no obstruction, waterjumping will be initiated by setting :math:`v_z = 225` and various other flags and properties.

 ..
 TODO: talk about jumping out of water to land type of jump, and also jumping water onto a ceiling to boost